 A shoulder bag is only carried over the shoulder because it has a long strap.
 However, totes have a bit more versatility and can be carried by hand or over the shoulder.
 Tote bags usually feature long handles that work well for both hand held and over the shoulder situations.

-This free bag pattern to sew includes both short handles and also an adjustable shoulder strap.
+This free bag pattern includes both short handles and also an adjustable shoulder strap.

 How do you sew bag handles?